-An expense budget is part of the bread-and-butter basics of good management.
+One of the fundamentals of good business management is managing expenses.
+That starts with an expense budget.
 Set your budget as a goal, then review and revise often to stay on track.
 Being right on budget is usually good, but good management takes the regular review to check on the timing, efficiency, and results of what your business spends.

 For the record, we could call it an expense forecast, or projected expenses.
 Those are the same thing.
-And regardless of what you call it, when you combine it with projected sales and costs, you have what you need to project your profit or loss.
+Regardless of what you call it when you combine it with projected sales and costs, you have what you need to project your profit or loss.

 Your expense budget

 Don’t expect to accurately guess the future.
 Do use your experience, educated guessing, a bit of research, and common sense to estimate expenses in line with sales and costs and your planned activities.

 The illustration here shows a sample expense budget from a soup delivery subscription plan we use as an example.